Access Information for Presenters

 It is APHA's desire to make all meetings accessible to the widest range of people possible.
 Please pay special attention to members of the audience with disabilities.
 Be aware that registrants with disabilities are to be given priority seating.
 Every session room will be set with cutouts for wheelchair users.

 For information about accessibility services provided for registrants, visit the Access Page.
-If you are a presenter requiring specific accommodations please email or call 202-777-2478 APHA directly.
+If you are a presenter requiring specific accommodations please contact APHA directly via email by calling 202-777-2478.

 The APHA Disability Section has created the following guidelines for creating accessible PowerPoint.

-- Include no more than 6 lines of text on each slide
+- Include no more than six lines of text on each slide.

 Reaching Participants with Vision Impairments